Opening Roth IRAs for your kids can give them a huge head start

 In a custodial Roth IRA, the adult who controls the account is the only person who can make investment decisions.
 There are three ways to approach investing in a Roth IRA:

 - Buy a target-date or lifecycle fund that automatically adjusts as your child grows.

 - Consult a financial advisor, either one who works at your brokerage or an independent one.

 If you start your kid’s Roth IRA with a small amount, like $500, you may need to wait to buy certain funds.
 Some mutual funds, for example, have a $2,500 minimum investment.

 Remember, the big benefit of a Roth IRA is that whatever money you earn from your investments won’t be taxed when you withdraw it.
 That benefit is subject to one restriction, however: The money must be held in the account for at least five years to get the full tax benefit.

 - For retirement savings.
-The owner (the child who has grown up!) can withdraw the money after 59 1/2.
+The owner (the child who has grown up!) can withdraw the money after age 59½.
 No taxes will be owed on the earnings.

 - To buy a house.
-The owner can withdraw funds to buy a house before reaching 59 1/2.
+The owner can withdraw funds to buy a house before reaching 59½.
 The money must be used as a down payment for closing costs.
 The withdrawal is limited to $10,000.
-Early withdrawals for a home purchases are penalty and tax-free.
+Early withdrawals for a home purchase are penalty-free and tax-free.

 - For education expenses.
-The owner can withdraw money for college, but she will pay taxes on the earnings.
-However, there is no 10% early withdrawal penalty if the money is used for qualified education expenses (tuition, feeds, books, supplies equipment and most room and board charges).
+The owner can withdraw money for college, but they will pay taxes on the earnings.
+However, there is no 10% early withdrawal penalty if the money is used for qualified education expenses (tuition, fees, books, supplies, equipment, and most room and board charges).